encukou/slides/2021-08-06-flock/script.md

 When the data formats are specified, individual tools can be swapped around.
 `setuptools` becomes one of many choices, and better alternatives get a chance to overtake it.
-And `setuptools` itself can be broken into pieces that comminicate using well-defined protocols, making it easier to maintain it.

-One early win in reducing setuptools' scope is the installer: the independent `pip` is now more popular and much better maintained, and the `easy_install` command was removed from `setuptools` in January {2021}.

 And so, the command to build and install a Python project is no longer `setup.py install`.
-Most people use `pip install .`, but it's perfectly fine to run another tool that can read the appropriate metadata, install the necessary dependencies and run project-specific build system, be it `setuptools`, `flit` or `cmake`.
+Most people should use `pip install .`, but it's perfectly fine to run another tool that can read the appropriate metadata, install the necessary dependencies and run project-specific build system, be it `setuptools`, `flit` or `cmake`.

-Fedora's old macros that call `setup.py`, need to be updated, so instead of `%py_build` and `%py3_setup`, you can use `%pyproject_build` and `%pyproject_install`.
+Fedora now has such tools: instead of `%py_build` and `%py3_setup`, the old macros that call `setup.py`, you can use `%pyproject_build` and `%pyproject_install`.

 These are named after the new configuration file, `pyproject.toml`, but they fall back to `setuptools` if the file is missing.

-Unfortunately, there are some build systems that don't have the newly standardized hooks.
+Unfortunately, there are some build systems that do not have the newly standardized hooks.
-If your package uses something else than `setuptools`, `flit` or `poetry`, we'll be glad to chat about it, but we might not end up with a converted specfile.
+If your package uses something else than `setuptools`, `flit` or `poetry`, we'll be glad to chat about it and see how we can move forward, but we might not end up with a refreshed specfile.

 ## Upstream metadata

-As we designed the new macros, we considered what a distro packager *does*.
+As we designed the new macros, we considered what a Fedora packager *does*.

-Our job as distro packagers is to *integrate software into a larger, cohesive system*.
+Our job as distro packagers is to integrate software into a larger, cohesive system.

-Sometimes that means changing the software a bit to fit the other parts of the distro;
+Sometimes that means patching – changing the software a bit to fit the other parts of the distro;
 sometimes a bit of extra configuration is all that's needed.